percona/k8spxc-docs/docs/proxysql-conf.md

 ### Edit the `deploy/cr.yaml` file

-You can add options from the [proxysql.cnf](https://proxysql.com/documentation/configuring-proxysql/) configuration file by editing the `proxysql.configuration` key in the `deploy/cr.yaml` file.
+You can add options from the [proxysql.cnf :octicons-link-external-16:](https://proxysql.com/documentation/configuring-proxysql/) configuration file by editing the `proxysql.configuration` key in the `deploy/cr.yaml` file.
 Here is an example:

 ```yaml